Rutuja1602/The-Sparks-Foundation-Tasks/README.md

 Problem statement : From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.

 Data can be found at : https://bit.ly/3kXTdox

+Task 3 : Exploratory Data Analysis - Retail

+Problem statement : As a business manager, try to find out the weak areas where you canwork to make more profit.

+Data can be found at : https://bit.ly/3i4rbWl